Hallgrímur Helgason: Stormland

-Stormland (2005) was Hallgrímur's first contemporary novel since 101 Reykjavik.
+Stormland (2005) was Hallgrímur's first contemporary novel since 101 Reykjavík.
 Set in North Iceland, in the small town of Sauðárkrókur, it tells the story of Böddi, an angry blogger in the countryside, who dreams of a revolution and a complete overhaul of the western capitalist system.
 Soaked in German literature, philosophy and romantic idealism à la Nietzsche, after his years of study in Berlin, he finds it hard to fit into his old and very small home town.
 Böddi is the guy who never makes compromises.
 Living with his lonely mother, the TV addict, he loses his teaching job on the first page, his love midway and his mind at the end of the book.

 Stormland was written at the height of the boom and bubble years in Icelandic history, when the nation had completely lost itself in the materialistic craziness that led up to the big financial Crash in 2008.
 It became a bestseller in Denmark, and has also been translated into Norwegian, Swedish and German.
 It was nominated for the Nordic Council Literature Prize in 2007.

 A movie based on the novel, Stormland, was released in Iceland in 2011.
 It was written and directed by Marteinn Thorsson, and starring Ólafur Darri Ólafsson in his first leading film role.
 His performance earned him an Edda Award for Best Actor.

 The Hitman's Guide to Housecleaning

 Hallgrímur's only novel written in English was also his only flirt with the crime novel genre.
 Tomislav Boksic, aka Toxic, is a professional hitman for the Croatian Mafia in New York.
 His record is near flawless, he has 66 killings on his CV, when killing number 67 proves to be a failure.
-The victim turns out to be an FBI guy.
+The victim turns out to be an FBI agent.
 Forced to flee the States, Toxic finds himself at JFK at the beginning of the novel.
-There he spots the FBI waiting for him at the gate.
-He turns and hides in the men's’ room, contemplating his moves, when out from one of the stalls comes another bald guy, who looks a bit like him.
+There he spots the FBI agent waiting for him at the gate.
+He turns and hides in the men's room, contemplating his moves, when out from one of the stalls comes another bald man, who looks a bit like him.
 Being a pro, Toxic kills the bald man, takes on his clothes, ID, passport and air ticket.
-The dead one turns out to be a TV-evangelist from Richmond, Virginia, on his way to Iceland to preach on a local Christian TV station.
-So the Croatian hitman arrives in Reykjavik, disguised as a TV preacher.
-A classic tale of mistaken identities, the novel offers an outsider's view of Iceland, that according to the author was “a fun challenge: To write about my home country as if I had never been there before”.
+The dead man turns out to be a TV evangelist from Richmond, Virginia, on his way to Iceland to preach on a local Christian TV station.
+So the Croatian hitman arrives in Reykjavík, disguised as a TV preacher.
+A classic tale of mistaken identities, the novel offers an outsider's view of Iceland, that according to the author was “a fun challenge: To write about my home country as if I had never been there before.”